veit/jupyter-tutorial/docs/productive/dvc/index.rst

 visualizing DAGs, see, for example, :doc:`visualisation of DAGs
 <pipeline>`.

-Finally, external dependencies can also be specified with :ref:`dvc remote
+External dependencies can also be specified with :ref:`dvc remote <dvc-remote>`.
-<dvc-remote>`.

 .. seealso::
    * `Tutorial <https://dvc.org/doc/tutorial>`_